Very few folks were familiar with the food truck movement sweeping across the U.S. when the rumblings started in Miami.

 MIAMI FOOD TRUCK BEGINNINGS

 I was excited to see what kind of flavor Miami would bring to the food truck scene.

-The gastroPod‘s 1962 Airstream Trailer that would be closely associated with the early days of Miami’s mobile food scene did not make its debut until January 2010.
+The gastroPod’s 1962 Airstream Trailer that would be closely associated with Miami’s mobile food scene’s early days did not make its debut until January 2010.

 Jeremiah Clauser, chef and owner of the gastroPod, had been planning its debut since late 2008.
 It would take almost a full year until his plans were realized.

 On November 3rd, 2009, Chef Jeremiah posted this comment on his Twitter account.

 welcome everyone to Miami’s food revolution

 — chef jeremiah bullfrog (@chefbullfrog) November 3, 2009

-Latin Burger & Taco (who at the time had celebrity chef Ingrid Hoffman behind it) and the Yellow Submarine food trucks followed not too long afterward.
+Latin Burger & Taco (who had celebrity chef Ingrid Hoffman behind it) and the Yellow Submarine food trucks followed not too long afterward.

 MIAMI FOOD TRUCK EVENTS